Optimal Complexity and Certification of Bregman First-Order Methods: Introduction

 where $\|\cdot\|$ is the Euclidean norm.
 Although standard, there is often no good reason for making such approximations, beyond our capability of solving this intermediate optimization problem.
 In other words, this traditional approximation typically does not reflect neither the geometry of $f$ nor that of $C$.
 A powerful generalization of PG consists in performing instead a \textit{Bregman gradient step}

 where the Euclidean distance has been replaced by the \textit{Bregman distance} $D_h(x,y) := h(x) - h(y) - \la \nabla h(y),x-y \ra$ induced by some strictly convex and continuously differentiable \textit{kernel function} $h$.
 A well-chosen $h$ allows designing first-order algorithms adapted to the geometry of the constraint set and/or the objective function.
-Of course, a conflicting goal is to choose $h$ such that each iteration~\eqref{eq:bregman_descent} can be solved efficiently in practice, discarding choices such as $h=f$ (which would boil down to solve the original problem at each iteration).
+Of course, a conflicting goal is to choose $h$ such that each iteration~\eqref{eq:bregman_descent} can be solved efficiently in practice, discarding choices such as $h=f$ (for which performing an iteration would be as hard as solving the original problem).

-Recently, Baushcke et al. \cite{Bauschke2017} introduced a natural condition for analyzing this scheme, which assumes that the inner objective in the iteration \eqref{eq:bregman_descent} is an upper bound on $f$.
-This ensures that performing an iteration decreases the value of the function.
-This assumption, which we refer to as $h$-smoothness (precisely defined in Def.~\ref{def:h-smooth} below), generalizes the standard $L$-smoothness assumption implied by the Lipschitz continuity of $\nabla f$.
+Recently, Bauschke et al. \cite{Bauschke2017} introduced a natural condition for analyzing this scheme, assuming that the inner objective in the iteration \eqref{eq:bregman_descent} is an upper bound on $f$.
+This ensures that performing an iteration decreases the function values $f(x_k)$.
+This assumption, known as relative smoothness (precisely defined in Def.~\ref{def:h-smooth} below), generalizes the standard $L$-smoothness assumption implied by Lipschitz continuity of $\nabla f$.
 The Bregman gradient algorithm, also called NoLips in the setting of~\cite{Bauschke2017}, is thus a natural extension of gradient descent~\eqref{eq:grad_descent} to objective functions whose geometry is better modeled by a non-quadratic kernel $h$.
-Practical examples of $h$-smoothness arise in Poisson inverse problems \cite{Bauschke2017}, quadratic inverse problems \cite{Bolte2018}, rank minimization \cite{Dragomir2019} and regularized higher-order tensor methods \cite{Nesterov2018}.
+Practical examples of relative smoothness arise in Poisson inverse problems \cite{Bauschke2017}, quadratic inverse problems \cite{Bolte2018}, rank minimization \cite{Dragomir2019} and regularized higher-order tensor methods \cite{Nesterov2018}.